pebe-espana/NXTpi/README.md

 ### Pilot = text based piloting functionality (additional to the existing methods of using webinterface or joystick)

-How to implement: Add and replace files in the respective folders of ESA ExoMy_Software, then rerun "sh run_exomy.sh -a"
+How to implement:

+Add and replace above files in the respective folders of ESA ExoMy_Software, then rerun "sh run_exomy.sh -a" Remember to add the folders 'action' and 'srv' when adding files, as these activate ROS-actions and ROS-service capabilities.
+Also make sure that CMakeLists.txt and package.xml have been replaced.

 Notes: